hero

 Setting the Portenta X8 to Flashing Mode

-Connect your Portenta X8 into your carrier of choice, either Portenta Breakout or Portenta Max Carrier, via High-Density connectors.
-After connecting the Portenta X8, you will need to set the
+Connect your Portenta X8 to your carrier of choice, either Portenta Breakout, Portenta Max Carrier, or Hat Carrier, via High-Density connectors.
+After connecting the Portenta X8, you must set the

 BOOT